Kanye West Attacks Drake in Twitter Tirade

 This bitter feud has apparently been going on for "6 months" and has seemingly pushed Kanye to his boiling point.

 West also addressed Drake's heated feud with Pusha T, which Kanye was dragged into earlier this year.
-Rumors circulated that it was Kanye who told Pusha about Drake's secret son, leading Pusha to release a diss track that shamed Drake for "hiding" the child.
-However, in a statement released in September, Kanye denies telling Pusha about the baby.
-Now, the "Heartless" rapper is doubling down on his claims.
+Rumors circulated that it was Kanye who told Pusha about Drake's secret son, leading Pusha to release a diss track named "The Story of Adidon", which shamed Drake for "hiding" the child.

+However, in a statement released in September, Pusha denied that Kanye told him about the baby.
+Kanye repeated these assertions on Twitter and also apologized for the drama in September.
+At the time, it seemed like their bitter argument was coming to an end.

+But now, the "Heartless" rapper is making it crystal clear that he had no involvement in the diss track.
 "I told you I ain't tell Pusha about your son," Kanye tweeted on Thursday.

 Moreover, the "Ultralight Beams" artist alleged that Drake's actions were "getting people hurt out here."